Why and how we certify dehumidifiers – a Q&A

 What else do you certify?

-We have 49 different asthma & allergy friendly® certification standards for products and services, addressing all areas of the indoor air environment.
+We have over 50 different asthma & allergy friendly® certification standards for products and services, addressing all areas of the indoor air environment.
 Some of these relate to products which remove allergens and dust from the indoor environment, like vacuum cleaners, air cleaners, humidifiers, and washing machines.
 Some of them relate to products where it is important not to provide an easy home for allergens and that it is possible to remove allergen from them – like bedding, toys, and flooring.
 And some of them relate to household products that should make as little an impact on the indoor environment as possible – like flooring and paint.

 You can find out which products are certified asthma & allergy friendly® and read more here: www.asthmaandallergyfriendly.com